-- Admission criteria are set by the Trust Board and published in their admissions policy.
-It is the responsibility of admission authorities to ensure that admission arrangements i.e. the overall procedure, practice, criteria and supplementary information to be used in deciding on the allocation of school places and any device or means used to determine whether a school place is to be offered, are compliant with the law, admissions legislation and the School Admissions Code ("the Code"). - All Catholic Schools are subject to the jurisdiction of the Archbishop, even those that are not in diocesan trusteeship.
+- Admission criteria are set by the Governing Board and published in their admissions policy.
+It is the responsibility of admission authorities to ensure that admission arrangements i.e. the overall procedure, practice, criteria and supplementary information to be used in deciding on the allocation of school places and any device or means used to determine whether a school place is to be offered, are compliant with the law, admissions legislation and the School Admissions Code ("the Code"). - All Catholic Schools are subject to the jurisdiction of the Diocesan Bishop, even those that are not in diocesan trusteeship.
 Canon 806§1 provides that the Diocesan Bishop has the right of supervision, visitation and inspection of Catholic Schools in his diocese, even those established or directed by members of religious orders.
-He also has the right to issue directives concerning the general regulation of all Catholic Schools.

-- Accordingly, the religious authority for all Catholic Schools, including those in the trusteeship of a religious order, is the Archbishop.
-In accordance with the Code, the admission authority must consult with the religious authority (the Archbishop) when deciding how membership or practice of the faith is to be demonstrated.
-As the local ordinary, it is for the Archbishop to decide how membership and practice is to be demonstrated for the purposes of admission to his Schools. - Trust Boards as admissions authorities are required to carry out their statutory duties in consulting on and determining admissions arrangements in accordance with the dates set out in the Code. - The admission authority is the academy trust company.
+He also has the right to issue directives concerning the general regulation of all Catholic Schools. - Accordingly, the religious authority for all Catholic Schools, including those in the trusteeship of a religious order, is the Diocesan Bishop.
+In accordance with the Code, the admission authority must consult with the religious authority (the Diocesan Bishop) when deciding how membership or practice of the faith is to be demonstrated.
+As the local ordinary, it is for the Diocesan Bishop to decide how membership and practice is to be demonstrated for the purposes of admission to his Schools. - Governing Boards as admissions authorities are required to carry out their statutory duties in consulting on and determining admissions arrangements in accordance with the dates set out in the Code. - In Catholic voluntary aided schools, the admission authority is the governing body. - In Catholic voluntary academies, the admission authority is the academy trust company.
 This means that in a MAT, the academy trust company is responsible for determining the admission policies for all of its schools and for determining applications.
-In a MAT, the academy trust company may, however, delegate responsibility for determining the admission policies for an individual school within the MAT, and/or taking decisions on applications, to the Local Governing Body. - Trust Boards are required to comply with the requirements of Canon law which provide that the Archbishop has canonical responsibility to commission sufficient places to meet the needs of baptised Catholic children resident in his area.
-Adherence to the protocols set out below will assist the Archbishop in fulfilling those obligations.
+In a MAT, the academy trust company may, however, delegate responsibility for determining the admission policies for an individual school within the MAT, and/or taking decisions on applications, to the Local Governing Body. - Governing Boards are required to comply with the requirements of Canon law which provide that the Diocesan Bishop has canonical responsibility to commission sufficient places to meet the needs of baptised Catholic children resident in his area.
+Adherence to the protocols set out below will assist the Diocesan Bishop in fulfilling those obligations.